 Overall, resurfacing hip replacement has a higher rate of revision compared to primary total conventional hip replacement.
 In recent years, the use of total resurfacing hip replacement has continued to decline.
-In 2017, it was used in only 2.9% of all primary total hips.
+In 2018, it was used in only 0.08% of all hip replacements performed.

-Factors that affect the outcome of primary total resurfacing hip replacement include the type of prostheses used, as well as the gender and age of the patient.
+Factors that affect the outcome of primary total resurfacing hip replacement include the type of prostheses used, as well as the gender, age and size of the patient.
 Women have a significantly higher rate of revision.
 This difference has resulted in this procedure now being done almost exclusively in males.
-Men have an age related rate of revision.
-Males over the age of 65 years have a much higher rate of revision in the first six months after surgery and consequently this surgery is almost never done in patients above this age.
+Men have an age-related rate of revision.
+Males over the age of 65 years have a much higher rate of revision in the first 6 months after surgery and consequently this surgery is almost never done in patients above this age.

 It appears that there are a number of reasons for the difference in outcomes related to gender.
 The first relates to the size of the patient.
 Smaller femoral head sizes do not do as well in a resurfacing procedure and women on average have smaller femoral head sizes.
 It also appears that women still have a higher rate of revision following a resurfacing hip replacement when a larger head size is used, but the reason for this is not clear.
+Males with a smaller femoral head size also have an increased risk of revision compared to males with larger femoral head sizes.

-The Registry has identified many factors that affect the outcome of primary conventional hip replacement.
+The Reaistry has identified many factors that affect the outcome of primary conventional hip replacement.
 These can be divided into patient and prosthesis factors.